 english language skills

 Just watching isn’t enough, though!
 Make sure you repeat the words out loud.
 Speak in front of a mirror.
 Record yourself.
 Practice with your new language partner.

-The more you practice, the easier it’ll get to speak English without worry!
+The more you practice, the easier it’ll be to speak English without worry!

+english language skills